Court: Cities can’t prosecute people for sleeping on streets

 “A city cannot, via the threat of prosecution, coerce an individual to attend religion-based treatment programs consistently with the Establishment Clause of the First Amendment,” Judge Marsha Berzon wrote.

-The ruling’s impact on Seattle, with one of the largest unsheltered homeless populations in the nation, is unclear.
-Seattle pays for 2,032 beds, including those in city-sanctioned encampments, and they were about 93 percent full last winter, according to the city.
-Seattle Mayor Jenny Durkan has pushed a plan to add 500 more, although those have not all come online.

-The biggest issue in Boise was that the city’s rule violated the U.S. Constitution’s Eighth Amendment against cruel and unusual punishment, the court found.
+The biggest issue was that the city’s rule violated the U.S. Constitution’s Eighth Amendment against cruel and unusual punishment, the court found.
 The amendment limits what the government can criminalize, it said.

 “As a result, just as the state may not criminalize the state of being ‘homeless in public places,’ the state may not ‘criminalize conduct that is an unavoidable consequence of being homeless — namely sitting, lying, or sleeping on the streets,'” Berzon wrote.

-There is no law that outright bans people from sleeping on Seattle’s streets, but sitting and lying are prohibited in certain areas between 7 a.m. and 9 p.m.

-Tuesday’s ruling shows it’s time for Boise officials to start proposing “real solutions,” said Maria Foscarinis, executive director of the National Law Center on Homelessness & Poverty, whose attorneys were among those representing the homeless residents.
+The ruling shows it’s time for Boise officials to start proposing “real solutions,” said Maria Foscarinis, executive director of the National Law Center on Homelessness & Poverty, whose attorneys were among those representing the homeless residents.

 “Criminally punishing homeless people for sleeping on the street when they have nowhere else to go is inhumane, and we applaud the court for holding that it is also unconstitutional,” Foscarinis said in a statement.